jshun/ligra/README.md

-News: The code for Ligra+, which supports graph compression, has been added!
+News: Code for eccentricity estimation from the paper *An Evaluation of Parallel Eccentricity Estimation Algorithms on Undirected Real-World Graphs* has been added.
 --------

 Ligra (and Ligra+): A Lightweight Graph Processing Framework for Shared Memory